 6 fresh basil sprigs, finely sliced

-Drain the soaked chickpeas (garbanzo beans), then prepare dinner in a saucepan of simmering water till smooth, about 1 1/2 hours.
+Drain the soaked chickpeas (garbanzo beans), prepare dinner in a saucepan of simmering water till smooth, about 1 1/2 hours.

 Drain and put the cooked chickpeas right into a massive bowl.